AmonRaNet/QGeoView/README.md

 ### Demo

-Please use demo example to see all QGeoView features:
+You can see here small video: [QGeoView Demo](https://youtu.be/t0D21r_s-8E) or use demo example to see all QGeoView features:

 ```
 <build-dir>/qgeoview-demo